civictechdc/rent-stabilization/analysis.md

 Properties owned by a "natural person" may be exempt from rent stabilization if the owner owns four or fewer rental units in aggregate.

-To determine how many rental units a unit's owner owns, we looked at the CAMA owner name.
-We assumed that two units are owned by the same person just when their owner in CAMA is an identical text string.
-We do not know if this is over-estimating (because of name clashes) or under-estimating (because of variations in name spelling) the aggregate number of units owned by owners.
+To determine how many rental units a unit's owner owns, we first counted the total number of residential units an owner owns.
+We assumed that each building has a single owner and, to aggregate across properties, we assumed that two properties are owned by the same person just when their owner in the CAMA dataset is an identical text string.
+Per the assumption that "natural person" owners occupy one of their own units, we subtracted one from the ownership count to determine the number of _rental_ units owned.

+This analysis is very sensitive to the number of units determined to be in a property (see above).
+We do not know if CAMA owner text matching is over-estimating (because of name clashes) or under-estimating (because of variations in name spelling) the aggregate number of units owned by owners.

 ### Ward and ANC